Thanksgiving news

 "Uh hi, Mrs. James.
 I brought this."
 I hand her the pie, noticing a faint hint of disdain in her Disney smile.

 "Oh how thoughtful.
 The boys are right this way."
-Before she can usher me to the family room Michael is taking quick long strides to greet me.
-He reaches me quickly, wrapping one arm across my back and resting it on my hip in a possessive way as he plants a kiss on my cheek.
+Before she can usher me in the family room Michael is taking quick long strides to greet me.
+He reaches me swiftly, wrapping one arm across my back and resting it on my hip in a possessive way as he plants a kiss on my cheek.
 Mrs. James's nostrils flare slightly before her award winning dutiful mother mask is back on.

-Dinner is served and I am thankful I bribed Walt with a new video game if he tried everything on his plate cheerfully.
+Dinner is served and I am particularly thankful that I bribed Walt with a new video game if he tried everything on his plate cheerfully.
 Grandparents forget what it's like for kids who are picky eaters and I didn't want any further judgment cast down upon me today.

 Mrs. James peppers me with questions at dinner as she interrogates me about Walt's life up to this point.